mmayo888/GeneralizedProcrustesAnalysis/README.md

 * an unsupervised version that applies GPA to all the data, and

-* a supervised version that applies GPA to data from each class individually, mapping each example that consists of N 2D points onto a new example consisting of NC 2D points where C is the number of classes.
+* a supervised version that applies GPA to data from each class individually, i.e. it maintains a seperate mean shape for each class

 This filter should be used in conjunction with the FilteredClassifier, e.g.